VildeBruhn/vildebruhn.github.io/day1/data_import.md

 ## Simulating data

-It is possible to simulate data for all implemented models in evoTS.
-Standard R-package documentation can be seen by entering `?sim.OUBM` and `?sim.accel.decel`.
+It is possible to simulate data for all implemented models in paleoTS and evoTS.
+Standard R-package documentation can be seen by entering for example `?sim.OUBM` and `?sim.accel.decel`.

 ---